|

 in a successful attempt to legitimize the establishment

+of the town.
 Young Curtis was raised

 in nearby Las Animas, Colorado.
 I grew up 100 miles